pitchmuc/aepp/docs/fieldGroupManager.md

 ```

 ### createFieldGroup
-Use the POST method to create the field group in the organization.
+Use the POST method to create the field group in the organization schema repository.\
+This method push the local definition to Adobe Experience Platform, officially creating the field group in your sandbox.

+### createDescriptorOperation
+Support the creation of a descriptor operation for `'xdm:descriptorLabel'` descriptor type.\
+Arguments:
+* descType : REQUIRED : The type of descriptor to be created.
+* completePath : REQUIRED : The path to be used for the descriptor.
+* labels : OPTIONAL : A list of labels to be used for the descriptor.

+### createDescriptor
+Create a descriptor attached to that class bsaed on the creatorDescriptor operation provided.\
+Arguments:
+* descriptor : REQUIRED : The operation to add a descriptor to the schema.

 ### importFieldGroupDefinition
 Importing the flat representation of the field group.
 It could be a dataframe or a CSV file containing the field group element.\